benkhelifamohamedtaher/speech-emotion-recognition/README.md

 Each iteration provided insights that informed the next development phase, ultimately leading to the best-performing model with a **50.5%** accuracy on this challenging 8-class task.

+## Future Development

+While the current Simplified Model achieves strong results at 50.5% accuracy, this represents an ongoing research effort rather than a final solution.
+Future work will focus on:

+- Exploring more advanced feature extraction techniques
+- Investigating multimodal approaches combining audio and text features
+- Testing larger transformer architectures with additional pretraining
+- Implementing continual learning methods to improve performance over time

+This repository will be regularly updated with newer and better models as research progresses.

 ## Training Your Own Model

 ```bash